-Failure to follow this warning could result in dangerous operation, serious injury, death, or property damage.
+Failure to follow this warning could result in personal injury, death, or property damage.

-Improper installation, adjustment, alteration, service, maintenance, or use could cause carbon monoxide poisoning, explosion, fire, electrical shock, or other conditions which may cause personal injury or property damage.
+Improper installation, adjustment, alteration, service, maintenance, or use can cause carbon monoxide poisoning, explosion, fire, electrical shock, or other conditions which may cause personal injury or property damage.
 Consult a qualified service agency, local gas supplier, or your distributor or branch for information or assistance.
 The qualified service agency must use only factory-authorized and listed kits or accessories when modifying this product.